Huawei smartphones: where Hollywood meets Silicon Valley

-CHENGDU, China (Reuters) - Guo Ping, deputy chairman of Huawei Technologies Co Ltd, the world’s fifth-largest smartphone maker, reckons the Chinese firm’s phones are unbeatable in terms of hardware, and pours water on market distinctions between high- and low-end models.
+CHENGDU, China (Reuters) - Guo Ping, current CEO of Huawei Technologies Co Ltd, the world’s fifth-largest smartphone maker, reckons the Chinese firm’s phones are unbeatable in terms of hardware, and pours water on market distinctions between high- and low-end models.

 Huawei, probably better known as a leading telecoms gear maker under fire from U.S. politicians over its potential links to the Chinese state, is looking to drive sales of its consumer devices, but is hobbled by not having effective consumer retail channels.
 Traditionally, it co-brands its devices with carriers.